-This series reflects on the vulnerable and dangerous circumstances of lesbian women in Iran and is the result of brave LGBT+ women willing to work with me to raise awareness despite the risk for their personal safety.
+This project reflects on the vulnerable and dangerous circumstances of lesbian women in Iran.
+The series owes much to the brave LGBT+ women in the country, who - despite the risk to their personal safety - were willing to work with me in Tehran to raise awareness about their lives in Iran.
 The courage of these strong women is truly inspirational.

 Under the Iranian penal code, homosexuality is a punishable crime.
 Furthermore, the Iranian regime denies the existence of homosexuality, evidenced by the famous remark by President Mahmoud Ahmadinejad: “We don’t have homosexuals, like in your country.”
 In order to deny and eliminate the existence of homosexuality, LGBT+ people are often pressured to undergo unnecessary sex-reassignment surgeries - which are permitted in Iran - with devastating physical and psychological results.